acenet-arc/command_the_cloud/_episodes/creating-a-volume-image.md

 openstack image create --file ./user03-image.qcow2 --disk-foramt qcow2 new-user03-image
 ~~~
 {: .bash}
 Note that the `--disk-format` provided must match the actual format of the image file you upload, if not your image will not work correctly.
-This the main reason I specify the `.qcow2` extension on my image file so that I can remember what format the image file is.
+This is the main reason I specify the `.qcow2` extension on my image file so that I can remember what format the image file is.